SammySteiner/sammysteiner.github.io/source/_posts/2017-05-21-react-containers-and-components-classes-vs-functions.markdown

 categories: Flatriron School React Components Containers Functional Presentational Class
 ---

-## What is reafactoring?
+## What is Refactoring?

 First, a quick note on refactoring code for those new to the idea.
 Lot's of different configurations and styles of code will get the job done.
 Refactoring is about organizing and cleaning up your code for a few reasons.

 First is readability.
 If someone else is going to work on something you built, you want to give them an easy way to understand what is going on.
-Not to mention, if you want to pick up an old codebase after a few months, you want to leave yourself a nice rodemap to what things are doing and where.
+Not to mention, if you want to pick up an old codebase after a few months, you want to leave yourself a nice rode map to what things are doing and where.
 Refactoring your code will help keep concerns separate and will tell you exactly where to look to find each piece of functionality.

 Second is optimization.
 This is a bit trickier and has less to do with organization and naming conventions and more to do with an understanding of which operations and methods are more costly to perform than others.
 There are a lot of great resources on this, but we're going to stick with the readability side of refactoring for this post.

-## What is component design?
+## What is Component Design?

 When deep into a code project, I can get tunnel vision on the tasks I'm trying to solve.
 I'm deep into a file, I know exactly where everything is and how it all interacts.
 But when I come back to that document a day later, it just looks like a mess.
 If a bug creeps in, I'm helpless.
 The component container design pattern is a really helpful way to organize React code.
 There are a few simple rule of thumb which we will demo in the rest of the post.
 Simply put, Containers are responsible for fetching data, keeping state and behavior, and passing the relevant bits of info down to its children.
 Components are ideally simple functions that receive props from their parent container and render HTML as JSX.

-## Let's build a simple app in one messy place
+## Let's Build a Simple App in One Messy Place

 To demo this idea, we're going to build a very simple PetBook app with three pieces.
 First there is a simple nav bar with our Logo.
 Second there is a form to add animal names.
 Third, there is a list of the animals we've entered.
 The App will work like this: